defi-the-cefi/GRU-ow/README.md

 The architectural design of the GRU circuit is illustrated below.
 Each GRU is designed with learnable weight parameters that determine the rate/level of information propogation across a sequence of observed isntances.
 These units effectively gate the memory of our model.
 ![gru_circuit](images/GRU_circuit.png)

-Below is the GRU circuit's math, i.e. the above design as the math equations of parameters we will train to fit
+Below is the GRU circuit's math, i.e. the above circuit in the form of math equations whose parameters we will train to estimate

 ![gur_maths](images/gru_maths.png)